DaneshMorales/DaneshMorales.github.io/_pages/blog_posts.md

 A circuit with gate-dependent noise on the easy gates in the RC paper is defined as $\mathcal{C}\_\text{GD}$.
 In the CER paper, a circuit with any arbitrary noise model is described as $\left \langle \mathcal{C}\_\text{RC}(\vec{T})\right \rangle\_{\vec{T}}$.
 Therefore, in our case, we have that $\mathcal{C}\_\text{GD} \equiv \left \langle \mathcal{C}\_\text{RC}(\vec{T})\right \rangle\_\vec{T}$.

-This is the cool part.
 A circuit with gate-independent noise is defined in the RC paper as $\mathcal{C}\_\text{GI}$ and its gate-independent error model on the easy gates is given by equation \ref{avg_noise}.
 Since the noise on the easy gates is gate-independent, then from the proof of Lemma 1 of the CER paper, this circuit exactly factorizes as the product of effective dressed cycles; that is,

 $$
 \begin{aligned}